 Chiang Mai is Thailand's second largest city, the capital of the North and Thailand's culturally most interesting city.
-T2T volunteers have the opportunity to teach English to Primary students aged between six and fifteen years old at one of the government schools we work with, all situated in Doi Saket where the volunteer house is situated.
+T2T volunteers have the opportunity to teach English to Primary students aged between six and fifteen years old at either of the several government schools we work with, all situated in Doi Saket where the volunteer house is situated.

 In a natural park on the slopes of Doi Inthanon, the highest mountain in Thailand, 60 km west of Chiang Mai, this little village has the most spectacular view over mountains and waterfalls.

 The sleepy town of Mae Hong Son lies to the north west of Chiang Mai and is located on the Burmese border.
 Our volunteers work with several schools for Burmese refugees, a local temple and at a local orphanage for Shan (Burmese) children.

 Travel to Teach offers the opportunity to stay at a forest temple retreat, living a traditional Buddhist monk lifestyle.
 Meditation is the focus here and most of your day will be taken up by undertaking various forms of meditation.
 It can be a challenging experience, please read further details in the temple retreat section of the website, accessible by clicking on this text.

 We have volunteer programs located in Temples surorunding Nongkhai.
 Teaching at a temple is a great way to see traditional Thailand and Buddhism in action.
 Monk students are both keen to learn English and to educate on Buddhism and temple life.

 Travel to Teach has a volunteer homestay program in a small village in north east Thailand where volunteers can live with a local family and teach at a local school, experiencing the rural Thai lifestyle.